Elusive kitten, Orioles hittin' in 7-1 romp over Yankees

 TRAINER’S ROOM

 Orioles: SS Richie Martin was activated from the 60-day injured list.
-Martin has not played since 2019 due to a fractures in both wrists.
+Martin has not played since 2019 due to fracture in both wrists.
 He fractured his right wrist in a July 2020 intrasquad game and fractured the other wrist in a collision with a fence in May.

-Yankees: RHP Corey Kluber (strained right shoulder) threw 22 pitches to hitters and manager Aaron Boone said it went well. … 3B Miguel Andújar (wrist) fielded groundballs at third base during batting practice. … 3B Gio Urshela (hamstring) was held out of the starting lineup for the fourth straight game.
+Yankees: RHP Corey Kluber (strained right shoulder) threw 22 pitches to hitters and Boone said it went well. … 3B Gio Urshela (hamstring) was held out of the starting lineup for the fourth straight game and will be placed on the injured list after an MRI showed a low grade strain. … RHP Domingo German (right shoulder inflammation) was diagnosed with a low grade rotator cuff strain and will be shut down for 7 to 10 days.
+3B Miguel Andújar (wrist) fielded groundballs at third base during batting practice. …

 UP NEXT